Provable Accelerated Convergence of Nesterov's Momentum for Deep ReLU Neural Networks: Realization of Assumption -

-We consider two examples that satisfy Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt}.
-By enforcing the requirement in Theorem \ref{theo:nesterov_conv}, we show that, although being nonconvex and possibly non-smooth, the two models enjoy accelerated convergence when trained with Nesterov's momentum.
+We consider two realizations of problems that satisfy Assumptions \ref{asump:strong_cvx}-\ref{asump:universal_opt}.
+By enforcing the requirement in Theorem \ref{theo:nesterov_conv} on the two models, we show that although nonconvex and possibly non-smooth, the two models enjoy accelerated convergence when trained with Nesterov's momentum.